Matthew Civiletti's Homepage

 Suppose that for every million planets in the MW, one can support life sufficient to allow the evolution of intelligent life.
 This might seem to imply that life is rare, but actually it predicts at least 1011/106 = 100,000 intelligent MW lifeforms.
 As Enrico Fermi famously asked in 1950, where is everyone?

 I think this paradox is made even more acute by considering the vastness of time and not just of space.
 We now know [2] that the MW is at least 12 or 13 billion years old, estimating conservatively.
 We also know [3] that the first stars formed at around the same time.
 Our Solar System, however, is only 4.6 billion years old.
 This implies that there are billions of planetary systems that are billions of years older than our own.
 Even if just one civilisation evolved billions of years ago, and never developed technology better than 21st century human technology, this one civilisation could have colonised the entire MW in around 1.5 billion years.
 So why aren't there signs of this civilisation's exitence?
 If such a civilisation evolved, say, 10 billion years ago and has survived to this day, it in fact could have spread itself around the MW several times over.
-Thus, we are not just contending with the vast number of planets in the MW, but also the vast amount of time during which civilisations have had to evolve and leave signs of their existence.
+Thus, we are not just contending with the vast number of planets in the MW, but also the vast amount of time during which civilisations could have evolved and left signs of their existence.

 To help solve this paradox, astronomers have been searching for alien radio signals for about 60 years.
 This is known as the Search for Extraterrestrial Intelligence (SETI), and, despite considerable efforts, no alien signals have been discovered.
 This makes one wonder how significant SETI has been; in other words, can we use this null result to help answer the Fermi paradox?
 My research [1] shows that the answer to this question is yes.
 By building a mathematical model to compute the probability of at least one SETI observation, we can connect the null SETI result to the underlying parameters.